Prepare for FY1 Guide by Specialty

 • Liaise with medical specialities, microbiology and interventional radiology regarding the patients

-• Monitor bloods and replace electrolytes as necessary especially in patients who had been NBM for a period of time
+• Monitor bloods and replace electrolytes as necessary, especially in patients who have been NBM for some time

 • Prescribe admission medications for patients undergoing surgery- regular medications + analgesia, PRN antiemetic, DVT prophylaxis